coffee beans

 Summing Up

-Guatemalan coffee is popular due to its availability and high quality.
+Guatemalan coffee is popular due to its easy availability and high quality.

 With the variety of volcanic and non-volcanic regions, soil types, and elevations, there are a lot of different styles to try.
 When brewing Guatemalan coffee, it’s key to preserve the volatile oils from the beans that produce much of the coffee’s signature aromatics.